 4. Alabama digital billboard hack targets Florida senator Marco Rubio

 In May 2016, in the midst of the heated 2016 U.S. elections, a digital billboard hack took aim at Florida senator Marco Rubio.
 This hack displayed a photoshopped image of Rubio as a shirtless attendee at a gay pride festival in Spain.
 The digital billboard hacker took to Twitter to advertise his successful attack and noted that the digital sign hack was the “easiest exploit in the history of exploits” and that “the amazing thing about this is the gaping hole in security that allowed it the first place.”

 5. Ironman cyclists included in digital sign hack in North Carolina

-Cyclists are likely one of the last groups you would expect to be the victim of a digital signage hack.
+Cyclists are likely one of the last groups that you would expect to be the victim of a digital signage hack.
 However, in May 2018, cyclists competing in an Ironman triathlon received some special messages from the digital road sign hackers.
-On the hacked billboard digital signs, cyclists and pedestrians saw messages from the digital sign hackers such as “Expect delays.
+On the hacked billboard digital signs, cyclists and pedestrians saw messages from the digital sign hackers, such as “Expect delays.
 A–holes on bikes” and “Right lane closed due to idiots on bikes.”
 Of course, the North Carolina Department of Transportation released a statement that they nor their contractors created the messages.